 The hearing, which will continue on Monday, June 5 at 6 p.m., is on a Draft Environmental Impact Statement for the excavation of a hillside at Strong’s Yacht Center on West Mill Road in order to build two roughly 50,000-square-feet heated yacht storage buildings.

-Most who spoke at the hearing either praised Strong’s Marine for its longstanding business practices in the North Fork community — their business has grown rapidly over the past several years — or expressed concern about the ecological impact of the removal of about 600 trees and the 123,000 cubic feet of sand to be excavated from the hill overlooking the inlet, as well as the impact of the 4,500 trips expected to be taken by 30-yard dump trucks hauling sand away from the site over the course of the six-month excavation, which the applicants expect to begin in December of this year.
+Most who spoke at the hearing either praised Strong’s Marine for its longstanding business practices in the North Fork community — their business has grown rapidly over the past several years — or expressed concern about the ecological impact of the removal of about 600 trees and the 123,000 cubic yards of sand to be excavated from the hill overlooking the inlet, as well as the impact of the 4,500 trips expected to be taken by 30-yard dump trucks hauling sand away from the site over the course of the six-month excavation, which the applicants expect to begin in December of this year.

 Planning Board Chairman Donald Wilcenski recused himself from leading the meeting due to a conflict of interest, and Board Member Jim Rich presided over the hearing, which lasted nearly three hours but was generally collegial.